 Will I get hurt practicing karate?

 Karate training is very rigorous.
 Bumps, bruises and sore muscles are not uncommon.
 Serious injuries are extremely uncommon because karate emphasizes physical and mental control as well as respect for your training partner.
-Additionally, due to the precise control and supervision, minimal contact is made during training sessions.
-The result is that karate practice is considerably safer than many other popular sports such as basketball and soccer.
+The result is that karate practice can be considerably safer than many other popular sports such as basketball and soccer.

 How long must I train before I can defend myself?